Content on this page was generated by AI and has not been manually reviewed.

 Free vs paid VPNs: what to know before you sign up

-Free options are great for try-before-you-buy or casual privacy, but there are trade-offs:
+Free options are great for try-before-you-buy or casual privacy, but there are trade-offs: Top free vpn extension for edge: best free Edge vpn extensions for privacy, security, and speed in 2026

 • Data caps and throttling: Free plans often limit how much you can use and how fast you can go.